jaelle/todo/README.md

 # Getting Started
 To get started, setup your SWI-Prolog environment.

-The following will get you up an running in a Cloud9 enviroment (http://c9.io):
+The following will get you up and running in a Cloud9 enviroment (http://c9.io):

 From the terminal, run: